upcmd/up/README.md

   A common usage of Ansible for many teams is to use the local ssh execution with group/host vars for templating and workflow automation, which is simply not right.
 Also the way the vars being managed is not fine grained.
 The ansible role as a reusable module is not flexible to implement more complicated tasks.

 * Inspired by https://taskfile.dev/,  it is tiny tool making build and automation easier and elegant, however it lacks some of the features in a practical cloud environment for CI/CD, devops automation, hence this project is born for that purpose

-### Goal

-The goal of UP is to provide a quick (I'd say the quickest) solution to enable continuously integration and continuously deployment (CI/CD).
-It is simple to use and yet powerful to achieve many common challenges nowadays devops face in the Cloud environment

-It is designed with mindful consideration of collaboration with automation in Kubernetes, helm charts, api call

-It is also put best practice of integration with common CI/CD tools, such as GOCD, Jenkins, Drone, Gitlab CI and so on

-It is bringing a DSL programming into CLI and enable OO design and fast test driven development and delivery cycle

 ### Features